ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * Set the stage and expectation
   * Clarify the requirements and scope for the workshop
   * Follow-up on the workshop tasks and requirements, to generate final deliverables.

+## Requirement Analysis

+* Business analysts uses different models to analysis the gathered requirements.
+* Analyzing requirements using models will help to
+  * identify gaps during the requirement elicitation phase.
+  * define the expected behavior of the system.
+* Business analysts validate business rule prior to the requirement analysis
+* Business Analysts typically use three **Solution Development Methodologies(SDM)** during requirement analysis which depends on the types of project, culture and standard of the organization.
+  * Business process analysis
+  * object-oriented analysis
+  * structured analysis